AndoryuRenoa/MochiJumpLevelEditor/README.md

 Currently hosted via google cloud - Spring App runnable JAR @ http://mochijump.com/ (currently the landing page is the level editor)

-Build held in this repository causes 404 return error.
-Rebuilt version works fine.
-Will take the time to see what is different between the two builds to determine the issue.
-(Possible solution - POM.XLM ?
-GroupID?)

 Currently Running MochiJumpLevelEditor2

-Data loss problem solved (.ddl-auto).

-The last step is to tie it to the MochiJump app

 To Do:

+create pathing for landing.html

+tie it to the MochiJump app

 Test whether removing jackson api specific code will work and if it can be replaced with:
 	public @ResponseBody void RecieverTest(@RequestBody UserInput i)

-New js required for iphone touch control, seems all input counts as x,y position 0.
+New js required for iphone touch control, seems all input counts as x,y position null.

 Take the time to break apart js/css/html once testing is complete